 latter, the "/" will be encoded in the URL.

 Pathless services ¶

-Pathless services identified only by a special parameter, no matter what the path and the other parameters in the URL are.
-They are used to implement some behaviour that should not be attached to a particular URL.
+Pathless services are only identified by a special parameter, no matter what the path and the other parameters in the URL are.
+They are used to implement some behavior that should not be attached to a particular URL.
 A link to such a service points to the current URL with just an additional special parameter.
 This is useful when you want the same link or form on several pages (for example, a login box) but you don't want to go to another URL.
 Pathless services are often used with actions.

 let remove_action = Eliom_registration.Action.create ~meth: (Eliom_service.Post (Eliom_parameter.unit, Eliom_parameter.int "id")) ~path:Eliom_service.No_path (fun () id -> remove id)